 In Suffolk Law’s Intellectual Property concentration, you get hands-on, skill-focused learning that combines innovative practical clinics with traditional classroom lessons.
 Our concentration is one of the largest and most developed of its kind in the country with a wealth of courses to address the richness of this diverse field of practice.

-IP law includes patent; copyright; trademarks; trade secrets; and right of publicity.
+IP law includes patent, copyright, trademarks, trade secrets, and right of publicity.
 All of these areas are related in that they deal with protecting products of the mind but in other ways they are very different.

 Intellectual Property is available as a Concentration or Area of Focus.

 Trade secret law provides protection for proprietary information used by a business enterprise.
 This can include protection for technological and business know-how that is maintained in secret.
 One of the most famous examples of a trade secret is the exact recipe for Coca-Cola.